STANLEY KUBRICK'S A CLOCKWORK ORANGE

 Through streets broad and narrow...

-The shadows of Alex and his gang spread fearfully long and tall over the bum as he sings, oblivious to the threat presented him.
+The shadows of Alex and his gang spread fearfully long and tall over the bum as he sings, oblivious to the threat of the gang.

 "Crying cockles and mussels alive, alive, oh."